 Final Fantasy VIII - 1999

 Square was on top of the world after VII and seemingly intent to take advantage of that as much as they could - Cloud became a new icon in gaming and appeared in tons of other games (including Final Fantasy Tactics and even had a tie-in with the fighting game "Ehrgeiz") and they were continuously pushing new graphical boundaries, with each of their games redefining standards for CGI animation.
 8 blew us all away from the trailers, showing off amazingly well-rendered characters and cutscenes with little context but suspiciously showing little actual gameplay.
 Then the game came out and we quickly found out why they abstained from showing any of its actual substance; because there simply wasn't much of it to show.
 It was a far cry from any Final Fantasy that came before in design, and nearly all of it for the worse.
 Game design somehow became too grindy and anti-grind at the same time; you're required to tediously draw magic in small increments and then attach it to individual stats to boost your stats, but leveling up the traditional way just powers up all of your enemies and does little to benefit you directly.
 Because of the junction mechanic, casting spells is basically just a waste of time, so every single fight boils down to spamming summons (which double as free HP buffers) and limit breaks (which you can use infinitely at low health), quashing any feeling of challenge or satisfaction in combat.
-The writing is cliched, full of enormous holes and makes little logical sense, with plot points seemingly picked up and dropped at total random, setpieces that feel ridiculous even by the game's own shaky logic, and the protagonists being total boneheads who are bailed out by constant deus ex machinas.
-The characters are immensely dull, unlikable and obnoxious, lacking any feeling of emotional depth or even any real personality; at least, not the kind that doesn't make me grate my teeth every time they're onscreen.
+The concept is an interesting one, but ruined by its absolutely terrible execution; the writing is cliched, full of enormous holes and makes little logical sense, with plot points seemingly picked up and dropped at total random, setpieces that feel ridiculous even by the game's own shaky logic, and the protagonists being total boneheads who are bailed out by constant deus ex machinas.
+The characters are so bad; dull at best, unlikable and obnoxious at worst, lacking any feeling of emotional depth or even any real personality; at least, not the kind that doesn't make me grate my teeth every time they're onscreen.
 Even the music - a staple of the franchise from the first game - is terrible; other than the catchy battle theme, it's all low-key elevator music or just repetitious and irritating.
-Triple Triad was a decent diversion for a bit, but even that stops being fun once all sorts of asinine rules start becoming introduced and winning anything just becomes a matter of pure luck.
-Basically, every element of it beyond its polished visuals is an irredeemable mess that just left me wondering "VII was so good; what the hell happened here?".
-Not just a letdown at the time, but still one of the most disappointing followups to a classic I've ever experienced to this day.
-I can't even force myself to replay it to laugh at the incompetence because of how terribly put together every element of it feels and how much of a slog it is.
-It's an F.
+Triple Triad was a decent diversion for a bit, but even that stops being fun once all sorts of asinine rules start becoming introduced and winning anything from it just becomes a matter of pure luck.
+Basically, every element of it beyond its polished visuals is an irredeemable mess that just left me wondering "VII was so good, Tactics was incredible; what the hell happened here?".
+Not just a letdown at the time, but still one of the most disappointing followups to two classics I've ever experienced to this day.
+I can't even force myself to replay it to laugh at the incompetence because of how terribly put together every element of it feels and how much of an ungodly slog it is.
+8 is an F, no questions asked.

 Final Fantasy IX - 2000